rust-lang/rfcs/text/0000-target-extension.md

 The addition of new predicates in attribute is a syntax extension.

 It permits to easily make a piece of code available to a range version.
+It is a facility to manipulate the new attributes defined at language level.

 Predicates would be: